 I could come up with more, but you get the idea.

-Interview Questions If You Sold Cars Previously:
+Interview Questions for a Salesman if You Sold Cars Previously:

 How many cars do you sell a month on average?